RuxinChen/WACC/README.md

 <code>Data</code>: contains subset of our data and other datafile we use.

-<code>4-city-data</code>: contains data of 4 cities and each includes business id, longitude, latitude, city, price range, stars and review counts
+--<code>4-city-data</code>: contains data of 4 cities and each includes business id, longitude, latitude, city, price range, stars and review counts

-<code>Category</code>: contains results of category similarity for 4 cities
+--<code>Category</code>: contains results of category similarity for 4 cities

-<code>Kmeans-data</code>: contains results of kmeans for several cities
+--<code>Kmeans-data</code>: contains results of kmeans for several cities

-<code>Neighborhood_pairs</code>: contains all pairs of restaurants for the 4 cities we analyzed
+--<code>Neighborhood_pairs</code>: contains all pairs of restaurants for the 4 cities we analyzed

-<code>Price_Star_Review</code>: contains results of average price, star, review counts in the neighborhood
+--<code>Price_Star_Review</code>: contains results of average price, star, review counts in the neighborhood

+--<code>Success_score</code>: contains data of success score for 4 cities

+--<code>Reviews_similarity</code>: contains data of review similarity for 4 cities.

 <code>Project_info</code>: contains project proposal, presentation slides, and
 final project.

 <code>Reviews_Codes</code>: contains scripts for reviews.

-<code>Reviews</code>: contains data and scripts for reviews

-<code>Reviews_similarity</code>: contains data of review similarity for 4 cities.

 <code>Scripts</code>: contains scripts for the project.

-<code>Success_score</code>: contains data of success score for 4 cities

 ## Contributors